United Kingdom : Safety by City

 - Weather - The weather in Bristol is mild with cool summers, and heavy rainfalls during the year.
 The best time to visit is during summer, from June to August.

 - Airports - The busiest airport in Briston is Bristol Airport.
-It is situated a few miles south-west of Bristol city centre and offers direct services to over 125 destinations across Europe.
+It is situated a few miles south-west of Bristol city center and offers direct services to over 125 destinations across Europe.

 Bristol Weather Averages (Temperatures)